 Prof. Sykes and Oxford University researchers in England have identified seven ancestral matriarchal groups from which all Europeans appear to be descended.
 Every European can trace his or her evolutionary history back to the seven ancestral mother groups, also referred to as the Seven European Daughters of Eve.
 Sykes et al obtained buccal cells from 6,000 individuals and analyzed the samples using the mitochondrial DNA (mtDNA) analysis.
 It is known that mtDNA mutates at a very slow rate, such as 1 mutation in every 10,000 generations or 20,000 years.
 So they figured that the women would have lived between 8,000 and 45,000 years ago.
 What is amazing is that all seven of the genetic groups appear to be descended from the Lara clan, one of three clans that still exist today in Africa.
 This is called the African Eve theory.
 It was proposed in the late 1980's by Allan Wilson, Mark Stoneking and others.
 The African Eve theory states that all humans share a common African ancestor.
 Migration routes of the 7 daughters are at this site: http://www.oxfordancestors.com As of 2002, there are believed to be 36 distinct genetic groups worldwide.

 From Patrick Guinness, "In mtDNA, there are a maximum of 14 mutations between all humans (so far).
 From the middle of them, there are 26 mutations between humans and neanderthals, and more when you look at the great apes.
 The experts say that we and neanderthals had an ancestor ~250,000 years ago."

 The Seven European Daughters of Eve matriarchal groups correspond to Dr. Wallace's lineages above, and were given names by Prof. Sykes:

-the past decade and it is very clear that there are plenty more clans than
+in the past decade and it is very clear that there are plenty more

 parts of the world have been only very sparsely studied so far and they